yaqwsx/KiKit/doc/panelization.md

 You can also specify functions which will rename the net and ref names.
 By default, nets are renamed to "Board_{n}-{orig}", refs are unchanged.
-The renamers are given board seq number and original name
+The renamers are given board seq number and original name.

+You can also decide whether you would like to inherit design rules from this boards or not.

 Returns bounding box (wxRect) of the extracted area placed at the destination and the extracted substrate of the board.